Margaret Minnicks is an online writer who writes about the royal family.

-The 92-year-old monarch uses three different signatures depending on the recipients of the cards.
+The monarch uses three different signatures depending on the recipients of the cards.

 - Christmas cards that are sent to politicians and heads of state are signed "Elizabeth R." The "R" stands for "regina" which is the Latin word for queen.

-- She signs "Elizabeth" on cards to be sent to her friends.
+- She signs "Elizabeth" on cards she sends to her friends.

 - She uses her childhood nickname "Lilibet" on cards that will later be sent to her cousins.

 Most people celebrate Christmas Day only on December 25 every year.
 The royal family celebrates the holiday for three consecutive days beginning on Christmas Eve and lasting through December 26.

 Activities and events are packed within those three days that are unbelievable.
 Only family members are invited to celebrate with Queen Elizabeth and Prince Philip.
 Before Meghan Markle was married to Prince Harry, the queen broke protocol and invited her to celebrate the holiday with the royal family because she had no family in the area.

 The royal family traditionally celebrates the Christmas holiday at the queen's Sandringham Estate in Norfolk, England.
 Queen Elizabeth takes an $83 train ride to her private country estate between December 17 and December 20 to personally oversee the preparations before her family arrives on Christmas Eve.

 Surely, Queen Elizabeth could take her royal train, but she prefers paying and being among the public.
 Her belongings and staff take up an entire carriage.